 Whether a charge involves first-degree harassment or the lesser second-degree harassment, the intent of the parties is usually a key element of the case.
 This is a factual matter for the judge or jury to determine based on the evidence presented.

-Accordingly, if you have been charged with second-degree harassment in Greenwich, Connecticut, you need a Greenwich harassment lawyer to help ensure that the evidence is presented fully and fairly to obtain the best possible outcome.
+Accordingly, if you have been charged or arrested, you need a Greenwich harassment lawyer to help ensure that the evidence is presented fully and fairly to obtain the best possible outcome.
 Contact our firm today to begin reviewing the details of your case.